U8NWXD/oppia-wiki/Get-help.md

 * [oppia-announce](https://groups.google.com/forum/#!forum/oppia-announce) is for announcements of new releases or blog posts.
 It's not for asking questions though.
 * [oppia-dev](https://groups.google.com/forum/#!forum/oppia-dev) is the main mailing list for communication between developers and for technical questions.
 You can post to it even if you're not a member of the group.
 This is where you can ask questions, solicit feedback, or make developer-specific announcements (e.g. a temporary GitHub outage).

 You can also email your mentor with any questions.
-If you don't have a mentor, complete the steps on the [[wiki page for contributing code to Oppia|Contributing-code-to-Oppia]].
+If you don't have a mentor, complete the steps on the [[wiki page for contributing code to Oppia|Contributing-code-to-Oppia]] and you'll be assigned one.

 ### Gitter